mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 #### withWidth

 - This HOC was removed.
-There's an alternative using the `useMediaQuery` hook on [this page](/components/use-media-query/#migrating-from-withwidth).
+There's an alternative using the [`useMediaQuery` hook](/components/use-media-query/#migrating-from-withwidth).

-> At this point, you should see your application running without crash (some UI differences are expected).
-Next step is to go through component breaking changes below.
-In case that your application is still crash with unknown error, [open an issue](https://github.com/mui-org/material-ui/issues/new/choose) in material-ui repository.
+> At this point, you should see your application running without crashing.
+(Some UI differences are expected).
+The next step is to go through the component breaking changes below.
+In the event that your application is still crashing with unknown errors, [open an issue](https://github.com/mui-org/material-ui/issues/new/choose) in the Material-UI GitHub repo.

 ## Handling breaking changes